 Duncan Taylor Strathclyde premium octave 1990: £190, The Spirits Embassy

 This is a seriously special whisky and all of our testers picked up on this, immediately identifying it as one of the most expensive bottles.
 Hailing from Aberdeenshire, Duncan Taylor is an independent bottler of Scotch renowned for owning the largest privately-held collections of aged Scotch, which they then transform using special “octave” casks for a second maturation.
-This new range of eight octave matured whiskies ranges from £190-850 thanks to the rarity and age of the whisky (the eldest is a 48-year-old Port Dundas) with each boasting expanded flavour profiles thanks to being held in oloroso sherry barrels.
-This 28-year-old Strathclyde single malt is a big whack of a whisky, with bold diesel flavours and a seriously grown up spiciness.
+This new line of eight octave matured whiskies ranges from £190-£850 thanks to the rarity and age of the whisky (the eldest is a 48-year-old Port Dundas), with each boasting expanded flavour profiles thanks to being held in oloroso sherry barrels.
+This 28-year-old Strathclyde single malt is a big whack of a whisky, with bold diesel flavours and a seriously grown-up spiciness.
 There’s a developing sweetness and a smattering of dried fruits, finished by a hefty warmth.
 Just 70 bottles exist, so be quick if you’re keen.

 Highland whiskies are often characterised by their fruitcake sweetness and delicate heathery smoke and this is exactly what you get with this 14-year-old Tomatin.
-It’s matured in Bourbon barrels and finished in Tawny Port casks, so there is a discernible smokey sweetness, but the overriding flavour is of honey, chocolate and toffee; our testers thought this was like a very sophisticated Wether’s Original and it’s true the burnt caramel flavour is big here, though there’s still an amount of fire.
+It’s matured in bourbon barrels and finished in tawny port casks, so there is a discernible smokey sweetness, but the overriding flavour is of honey, chocolate and toffee; our testers thought this was like a very sophisticated Werther’s Original and it’s true: the burnt caramel flavour is big here, though there’s still an amount of fire.
 We’d drink it as an after-dinner drink and enjoy it tremendously.

-Here is a blended whisky worthy of a mention – for Manchester United fans in particular – as three single malts have been expertly blended by Chivas to create a celebratory dram in honour of the treble winning team.
-The bottle is the draw here, though the whisky went down well too with its smooth delivery and spicy Speyside notes of ginger, cinnamon and citrus that made for quite an unusual dram.
-It’s perhaps not the whisky to drop £200 on unless you’re a committed Man Utd. supporter, but even apathetic drinkers will appreciate Chivas’ masterful blending.
+Here is a blended whisky worthy of a mention – for Manchester United fans in particular – as three single malts have been expertly blended by Chivas to create a celebratory dram in honour of the treble-winning team.
+The bottle is the draw here, though the whisky went down well too, with its smooth delivery and spicy Speyside notes of ginger, cinnamon and citrus that made for quite an unusual dram.
+It’s perhaps not the whisky to drop £200 on unless you’re a committed Man U supporter, but even apathetic drinkers will appreciate Chivas’ masterful blending.

-This was a really interesting one from the most northerly distillery on the mainland, and very aptly named.
-It’s aged in ex-bourbon and oloroso casks so the aroma and initial tasting notes are very fruit forward with lots of sweet, dried autumnal apple, raising and almond flavours, but then wow – a fiery assault on the senses takes place – very much like a wolf in sheep’s clothing.
+This was an interesting one from the most northerly distillery on the mainland, and aptly named.
+It’s aged in ex-bourbon and oloroso casks so the aroma and initial tasting notes are very fruit-forward with lots of sweet, dried autumnal apple, raisin and almond flavours, but then wow – a fiery assault on the senses takes place – very much like a wolf in sheep’s clothing.
 This is a Christmas cake of a whisky, if that Christmas cake were steeped in an awful lot of seriously spicy single malt Scotch.
 Brilliant value for such a characterful whisky and nice to look at too.